20% off on your next Trip. Hurry up and book a tour before the time is up! T&C Applied. Book your Tour

 Where to avoid in Vietnam?

-Border areas.
-Some city areas at night, and beaches during monsoon season require extra caution.
+Border areas, some city areas at night, and beaches during monsoon season require extra caution.

 Is Vietnam cheap or expensive?